 How I Met Zig Ziglar

-In 1999 I was living in North Dallas and a friend invited me to join them for church at Prestonwood Baptist in Plano, TX.
-They hinted that they had a surprise for me but shared no further details.
+In 1999 I was living in North Dallas, and a friend invited me to join her for the church at Prestonwood Baptist in Plano, TX.
+She hinted that she had a surprise for me but shared no further details.

-As we approached the church I was blown away with the facility.
-Prestonwood sits on 150 acres and includes a K-12 private school complete with football and baseball fields.
-That however was not the surprise.
+As we approached the church, I was blown away by the facility.
+Prestonwood sits on 150 acres, including a K-12 private school with football and baseball fields.
+That, however, was not a surprise.

-As we walked into the large Sunday school classroom my eyes scanned around and fell on an older gentleman at the front of the room.
-He was sharply dressed and waited patiently as the few remaining guests were finding their seats.
-He then called attention to the room with a friendly “good morning”.
+As we walked into the large Sunday school classroom, my eyes scanned around and fell on an older gentleman at the front of the room.
+He was sharply dressed and waited patiently as the remaining guests found their seats.
+He then called attention to the room with a friendly “Good morning.”

 zig 3

-I had been studying Zig Ziglar’s books and listening to him on audio tapes for years but to see and hear him in person brought tears to my eyes.
+I had been studying Zig Ziglar’s books and listening to him on audio tapes for years, but seeing and hearing him in person brought tears to my eyes.
 My mind flashed back three years to a trip back to Dallas from visiting my family in East TX.
-I had popped in a cassette tape given to me by one of my best friends and the message that came out changed my life.
+I had popped in a cassette tape given to me by one of my best friends, and the message that came out changed my life.

 He also said: